jackmcc08/makers-bank-test/README.md

 - `.withdraw(1000)` - withdraw cash from your account - you need more money in your account than you are withdrawing
 - `.set_date(2012, 12, 31)` - set the date on your account (year, month, day) - to adjust the date of your deposit and withdrawals
 - `.display_balance` - displays your current balance
-- `.display_statement` - displays your statement with all your actions, in reverse order.
+- `.display_statement` - displays your statement with all your actions, in reverse order - *note that you need to `puts` this method in order to see it nicely formatted*.

 ## Solution
 I developed the solution using TDD.
 Where I built up the account class, and slowly factored in edge cases and error cases.